 Tall structures and features have the potential to interfere with the movement of resident and migratory species of birds.
 Each of the three alternatives for the Proposed Project would include signal timing and control modifications and relocations, which could include new turn signals, stop signs, and bicycle signals.
 Each alternative would include relocation, and removal in limited locations, of the Path of Gold light standards on Market Street where the sidewalk would be narrowed to accommodate new transit boarding islands and the new raised cycle track.
-All of the proposed additions to the Project corridor consist of features, such as traffic signals, that already exist in the landscape; no portion of the project would result in taller structures or other features than those which already exist in the Project corridor.
+All of the proposed additions to the Project corridor consist of features, such as traffic signals, that already exist in the landscape; no portion of the project corridor.
 Furthermore, in the dense urban setting of the Project corridor, traffic signals, light standards, and the proposed structures at UN and Hallidie Plaza are common elements of the existing environment, and these elements of the Proposed Project would not create new hazards to birds or interfere with their migration.